aridjayarecipes/cutesrecipes.web.app/content/post/2612-recipe-of-perfect-crunchy-italian-chicken-with-spiced-potatoes-and-amp-lemony-broccoli.md

-So that's going to wrap it up for this exceptional food crunchy italian chicken with spiced potatoes & lemony broccoli recipe.
+So that's going to wrap it up for this exceptional food crunchy italian chicken with spiced potatoes &amp; lemony broccoli recipe.
 Thanks so much for your time.
 I'm sure that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!